IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 info 'Well done.'
 ```

-The scripts expect a number of environment variables to be set upon each
+The script expects a number of environment variables to be set upon each
 container launch, which will be discussed shortly.
 The primary ones are `NAME`,
 `VERSION`, and `ACTION`, indicating the name of the service, version of the
 service, and action to be executed by the service, respectively.
 Given `ACTION`,
 the script chooses which of the processing function to call at the bottom of the
 script.

+The `process_training` and `process_application` are responsible for training
+and application, respectively.
+It can be seen that they leverage the
+command-line interface by invoking the `main` file, which was discussed in the
-Since containers are stateless, all artifacts are stored in an external
+previous section.
+Since containers are stateless, all artifacts are stored in an
-storage, which is a bucket in Cloud Storage in our case, and this job is
+external storage, which is a bucket in Cloud Storage in our case, and this job
-delegated to the `load` and `save` functions.
+is delegated to the `load` and `save` functions used in both `process_training`
+and `process_application`.

+The container communicates with the outside world using [Stackdriver] via the
+`info` function, which sends messages to a log dedicated to the current service
+run.
+The key message is the one indicating a successful completion, “Well done,”
+which is sent at the very end.
+This is the message that we will look for in
+order to deterinate the overall outcome of a service run.

+Lastly, note also that, upon successful or unsuccessful completion, the
+container deletes its hosting virtual machine, which is achieved by setting a
+handler (`delete`) for the `EXIT` event.

 # Scheduling the service